Mons, Belgium Hero Image

 Coworking Les Ateliers du FUCaM$180Situated within the FUCaM campus, this coworking space offers a dynamic and collaborative atmosphere.
 It's ideal for those seeking a more academic or creative environment, and is located a short distance from the city center.

 Planning to live in Mons long-term?
-Belgium Digital Nomad Visa lets remote workers live legally in Belgium.
+Belgium Digital Nomad Visa lets remote workers live legally.

 View full requirements →